wenliangz/try-django-19/notes.md

     - For the django message codes, we want it to show in every child template if there are, we can put them in a seperate div class, called messages,outside of any block in the parent template,base.html.
 We can also separate the codes out in a seperate file and include it.
     - anything outside of blocks within **the child template** will NOT be rendered!

+# --------------- Serving Static Files from django  -------------
+# 12. Serving Static files: CSS, Javascript and images.
+- Normally when we put the Django project in production, we serve the statics files in a different places than the django project itself for the safety purposes.
+Although during developement, we usually put them in the same place as django project locally for the convinient reason.
+- Serving static files during developement
+    - local static file for development use(settings.py):
+        - STATIC_URL, by default, static/
+        - STATIC_DIRS
+    - set DEBUG = True in settings.py during developement
+    - modify main url.py to append urlpattens when debug=true, so we don't have to worry about later when we bring static files online
+    - make a static folder within the project for serving local static files.
+We can create subfolder within static folder.
+- Prepare static files for production
+    - Create and config STATIC_ROOT setting in setting.py for the production use.
+Note: We want this folder to be seperated with django project folder, so don't want it to be in the BASE_DIR, but one level up.
+        - STATIC_ROOT = os.path.join(os.path.dirname(BASE_DIR),'static_cdn')
+        - physically create the folder, static_cdn, one level up of where manage.py is.(outside of project)
+        - Then, run collectstatic to collect all static files into this central folder, static_cdn, for production use.
+        - MEDIA_ROOT: setup is similar to STATIC_ROOT.
+This folder for serving any user uploaded files
+- Link static files in the template: <link rel="stylesheet" href="/static/CSS/base.css"/>
+    - to make the link more dynamic:
+        - add {% load staticfiles%} at the top of the template, good to do in the parent template: base.html.
+        - use relative path for the link: <link rel="stylesheet" href='{% static "css/base.css" %}'/>

+# --------------- Make our Views more pretty -------------